MichaelSasser/wordlist-dedup/README.md

 If you use it with only one argument like `file.ext`, it will name the outputfile `file_uniq.ext`.

-Keep in mind, it was made for one job, to sort wordlists.
-It might work in other scenarios.
+Keep in mind, it was made for one job, to deduplicate sorted wordlists.
+It might work in different scenarios.

 If you like to use my scripts to dedup as many files as you like in one folder check out my